Robust Co-design Optimisation for Agile Fixed-Wing UAVs: ROBUST CO-DESIGN FRAMEWORK

 \subsection{High-Level Design Search}

 To navigate the non-convex and potentially non-smooth cost landscape, the outer design search loop is performed using the Covariance Matrix Adaptation Evolution Strategy (CMA-ES) \cite{Hansen}.
 CMA-ES is derivative-free and can handle stochasticity in the cost function very efficiently by using rank-based selection in the parameter evolution.
 The method maintains an internal covariance matrix that captures the underlying coupling between design parameters, particularly useful for discovering aero-inertial trade-offs when co-designing agile UAVs.
 The optimisation is initialised with a population of $N_{pop}$ candidate designs $\mathbf{d} \in \mathcal{D} \subset \mathbb{R}^3 $ sampled from a multivariate Gaussian distribution $\mathbf{d} \sim \mathcal{N}(\mathbf{d}_0, \sigma_0^2 \mathbf{I})$, where $\mathbf{d}_0$ is the baseline configuration and $\sigma_0$ is the initial step size.
 The search space $\mathcal{D}$ is restricted to a physically realisable regime throughout the optimisation, such that for each candidate design, $\mathbf{d}_{min} \leq \mathbf{d} \leq \mathbf{d}_{max}$.
+The high-level optimiser feeds the candidate design $\mathbf{d}$ to a low-level evaluation loop, which quantifies the expected performance across the ensemble of $N_{sim}$ stochastic simulations and returns it to CMA-ES as the global cost function $\mathcal{L}_{\boldsymbol{\xi}}$.
+Given the set of stochastic parameters $\boldsymbol{\xi}_{i}$ for each simulation $i \in \{1,\dots, N_{sim}\}$, the global cost is defined as the aggregate of individual simulation costs $\mathcal{L}(\mathbf{x}_{\boldsymbol{\xi}_i}, \mathbf{u}_{\boldsymbol{\xi}_i})$:

-The optimiser feeds the candidate design $\mathbf{d}$ to the evaluation loop, which quantifies the task performance and returns a scalar cost $J(\mathbf{d})$ to be minimised by CMA-ES.
-The algorithm iteratively samples new design candidates from a multidimensional Gaussian distribution and updates the mean and covariance matrix based on the performance of the most successful candidates, guiding the design search towards the optimal, cost-minimising solution.
-We perform the optimisation for $N_{gen}$ generations or until cost $J$ and design parameters $\mathbf{d}$ converge to $|J - J_{prev}| < tol_{c}$ and $|\mathbf{d} - \mathbf{d}_{prev}| < tol_{p}$.
-To speed up the co-design optimisation, we execute CMA-ES in parallel and evaluate candidate designs concurrently.
+The design candidates are sampled from a multidimensional Gaussian distribution, which updates the mean and covariance matrix based on the performance of the most successful candidates, guiding the design search towards the cost-minimising solution.
+Hence, the robust global optimisation performed by CMA-ES seeks the jointly optimal set of design parameters $\mathbf{d}^{*}$ and controlled trajectory $(\mathbf{x}^{*}, \mathbf{u}^{*})$ that satisfy: